 How Can We Prevent It From Heating Up?

 You can prevent overheating of the motherboard by cleaning the vents and fans every once in a while, by giving a break to your computer after heavy and frequent use.
 Also, try to avoid using your computer in rooms with higher temperatures.
-You can also install temperature monitoring tools, softwares that check your computer’s temperature and give you its precise data.
+You can also install temperature monitoring tools, software that checks your computer’s temperature and gives you its precise data.

 2. Short Circuits